 - Chrysanthemum by Henkes

 - The Way I Feel by Cain

 - How Are You Peeling? by Freymann

 Community Building Activity

 As a final quick activity, I like to do something fun as a class.
 We usually play a game or complete a teamwork activity.
 I start the year by teaching the class a few games and activities that we can use throughout the year.
 We use the community building activities for kids weekly to help us stay connected and having fun together!

-Class Meeting Resources
+Classroom and Morning Meeting Resources

 mind+heart Social Emotional Learning Curriculum